Is Farsi Hard to Learn? A Comprehensive Guide to Mastering the Persian Language

 3. Idioms and Expressions

-For most English speakers, Farsi falls into the medium-difficulty category.
-It is harder than Spanish but significantly easier than Arabic, Chinese, or Japanese.
+Overall, Farsi is considered a medium-difficulty language for English speakers.
+It is usually harder than Spanish but significantly easier than Arabic, Mandarin, or Japanese.

 How Long Does It Take to Learn Farsi?